nelsonic/nelsonic.github.io/goals--Brian-Tracy-12-step-goal-setting-guide.md

 not achieving your goal are on the outside.
 Always start with yourself.

-## 5. Identify the knowledge, information and skills you will need to achieve your goal.
+## 5. Identify the _knowledge, information_ and _skills_ you will need to achieve your goal.

-a.
-Especially, identify the skills that you will have to develop to be in the top 10% of your field.
+1. Especially, identify the skills that you will have to develop to be in the top 10% of your field.
-b.
-Your weakest key skill sets the height of your income and your success.
+2. Your ***weakest key skill*** sets the height of your income and your success.
 i.
 Key Question: “What one skill, if you developed and did it in an excellent fashion, would have the greatest positive impact on your life?”
 Whatever the skill, write it down, make a plan and work on it every single day.